jgbrinker/LearningGithub/NewFolder/Readme.txt

 Hi lol
-Another (internal, which is different) change
+Another (internal, which is different and will completely break) change

-In the first branch
+Weird
-Changing!
+Changing?

 This change needs to be merged!